 The Takeaway

-With the lifestyle changes, dietary adjustments, and supplements recommended above, you should see your sleep patterns shifting.
+Through lifestyle changes, dietary adjustments, addressing your adrenal health, and taking the supplements recommended above, you should see your sleep patterns shifting.
 You should soon be having an easier time falling and staying asleep, as well as feeling more refreshed and energetic throughout the day.

 I hope you are able to use these hacks to improve your sleep cycle and accelerate your healing!